 You’ll find these guys throughout the house, although they prefer dark and damp locations to build their webs.
 Cellars, garages, and crawl spaces tend to be their favorite haunts.

-While creepy, these spiders don’t bite and therefore pose the least threat to your household.
+While creepy (you don’t want to find one of these or bed worms in your bed), these spiders don’t bite and therefore pose the least threat to your household.

 #7 – Orb Weaver (Family Araneidae)

 These are the spiders most people think of first (especially if you know who Charlotte is).
 They spin beautifully ornate webs (unless drunk) and have large round abdomens.
 Their bodies have dark to light brown patterns and eyes set in two rows of four.

 Non-aggressive and of no threat to humans, these guys can be a major benefit in the yard or garden.
 When they come in, however, they can be a nuisance and their clutch contains several hundred offspring waiting to greet you in the spring.

 #8 – Sac Spiders (Families Clubionidae, Miturgidae, and Corinnidae)